talnsoftware/DSynt_Converter/README.md

 <b>v0.7</b>
 * English
   - Input: Dependency version of Penn Treebank, as in the 2009 CoNLL Shared Task
-  - Version of graph-transduction grammars: V06
+  - Version of graph-transduction grammars: v0.6 (see at the bottom of the page)

 <b>v0.6</b>
 * English
   - Input: Dependency version of Penn Treebank, as in the 2009 CoNLL Shared Task
-  - Version of graph-transduction grammars: V02/V03
+  - Version of graph-transduction grammars: v0.2/v0.3

 --------------------------